How long should you try to get pregnant before speaking with a fertility specialist?

 Anatomic problems with the uterus such as a uterine septum, intrauterine scar tissue, and others can cause pregnancy loss.
 Abnormalities of thyroid function, exposure to environmental toxins, and issues related to blood clotting may also be linked with recurrent miscarriage.
 Sometimes one or both parents may harbor a chromosomal translocation (genetic issue) which can be addressed through advanced embryo screening techniques.

-Once you decide to see a specialist, what can you expect?
+Once you decide to see a fertility specialist, what can you expect?

 - Before you visit a fertility specialist, make sure to bring your insurance documents, any relevant test results or medical history documents, and your partner, if possible